dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 *Note*: The Sandbox has a soft limit of 1 execution per second (eps)

 ## Why
 For a while, we've been getting requests to enable using Auth0 Webtasks with Serverless.
-When I was at Serverless Austin, I heard this directly from the Serverless team.
+When we were at Serverlessconf Austin, we heard this directly from the Serverless team.
 The main reasons we heard, are the same reasons developers love to use Webtasks:

 * It is effortless to ramp up.
 * Ultra-fast deployment.